grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Guides/01 tutorial.md

 ## Getting started

-There are two ways in which xk6 can be used:
+xk6 frequent use cases are:

-- By k6 users that wish to enhance their tests with existing extensions.
+- k6 users that wish to enhance their tests with existing extensions.
 A familiarity with the command line and Go is preferred, but not required.

-- By Go developers interested in creating their own k6 extension.
+- Go developers interested in creating their own k6 extension.
 They'll need to be familiar with both Go and JavaScript, understand how the k6 Go<->JS bridge works, and maintain a public repository for the extension that keeps up to date with any breaking API changes while xk6 is being stabilized.